lidacalsamiglia/Final-Project-IRWA/README.md

 5. **Run the Project**:
 You can run individual code cells by clicking the play button in each cell or run all cells at once using the "Runtime" menu.

-## Part 2: Indexing and evaluation

-This part is also divided in two steps:
-1. **Indexing**: this step involves the organization and structuring of the dataset in order to ensure efficient information retrieval.
-This includes creating an inverted index, defining proposed test queries to check our index and ranking the results by implementing TF-IDF mechanism.
-2. **Evaluation**: in this step the goal is ensure that our implementation provides the user with the most relevant information.
-We use different evaluation metrics to understand the mechanism's effectiveness such as: Precision@K, Recall@K, Average Precision@K, F1-Score@K, Mean Average Precision, Mean Reciprocal Rank, Normalized Discounted Cumulative Gain.

-- **New Python Libraries**:
-There are new libraries that will be used for this second part of the project:
-    - **gensim**: Install gensim for document similarity analysis:
-      ```bash
-      pip install gensim
-      ```
-    - **sklearn**: Install sklearn to use TSNE for dimensionality reduction:
-      ```bash
-      pip install sklearn
-      ```

 ## Authors